top of page

 2. Set Realistic Timelines

 When planning your project, it’s essential to set a timeline that is both reasonable and flexible.
 Many homeowners have a vision of how long they believe a project will take based on online estimates or personal desires.
-However, every project is unique, and factors such as weather, material availability, and any unforeseen issues can impact your schedule.
+However, every project is unique, and factors such as weather, material availability, and unforeseen issues can impact your schedule.

 Discuss timelines with your contractor from the beginning.
 Ask for their professional opinion on how long different phases of the project will take.
 Aim for a timeline that includes buffer time for potential delays.
 Remember, rushing the process can lead to mistakes and subpar work.